 Last Updated: March 2018

 Using repositioning cruise deals to travel around the world can provide for an incredibly affordable way to get from one continent to another in complete luxury.
-We know this because we’ve now taken ten different repositioning cruises all across the world’s oceans, sailing between North America, South America, Europe, and Asia!
+We know this because we’ve now taken over ten different repositioning cruises all across the world’s oceans, sailing between North America, South America, Europe, and Asia!

 It’s a wonderful travel experience to slowly voyage from one continent to another, stopping at far-flung ports along the way all with the easy, carefree living that cruise travel provides.
 We’ve found repositioning cruise deals can often be cheaper than flights between the same locations, yet it includes so much more, providing for what we think is one of the best travel values out there.
 The decadent four-course dinners, broadway-style entertainment, and super comfy staterooms all make for an extravagant travel experience that we would otherwise never be able to afford.